adamrneary/restful-etl/CONTRIBUTING.md

 without your new functionality and pass with it.

 * All functionality should be unit tested with mocha/chai
-* All integration tests should be written in casper
+* All api functionality should be tested with supertest

 ## Documentation

 * Please please please document your code in place.
+This will compile into our annotated source code automatically.
+* Please update gh-pages to explain functionality as it's built.
 * To document external data sources, please create a README in the directory of that data source that explains:
     1. any authentication requirements